prettydiff/prettydiff/README.md

  This code may not be used or redistributed unless the following conditions are met:

- There is no licensing associated with diffview.css.
+ * There is no licensing associated with diffview.css.
 Please use, redistribute, and alter to your content.
 However, diffview.css provided from Pretty Diff is different from and not aligned with diffview.css originally from Snowtide Informatics.

- * The use of diffview.js and prettydiff.js must contain the following
+The use of diffview.js and prettydiff.js must contain the following copyright:
- copyright:

  Copyright (c) 2007, Snowtide Informatics Systems, Inc.
  All rights reserved.

- * Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
+  - Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
- * Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
+  - Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
- * Neither the name of the Snowtide Informatics Systems nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+  - Neither the name of the Snowtide Informatics Systems nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
   - used as diffview function
  <http://prettydiff.com/lib/diffview.js>

  * JSPretty is written by Austin Cheney.
 Use of this function requires that credit be given to Austin Cheney. http://prettydiff.com/
   - used as jspretty function
  <http://prettydiff.com/lib/jspretty.js>

  * CSSPretty is written by Austin Cheney.
 Use of this function requires that credit be given to Austin Cheney. http://prettydiff.com/
   - used as csspretty function
  <http://prettydiff.com/lib/csspretty.js>

  * charDecoder.js is written by Austin Cheney.
 Use of this function requires that credit be given to Austin Cheney. http://prettydiff.com/
   - used as charDecoder function
  <http://prettydiff.com/lib/charDecoder.js>

  * csvbeauty.js is written by Austin Cheney.
 Use of this function requires that credit be given to Austin Cheney. http://prettydiff.com/
   - used as csvbeauty function
  <http://prettydiff.com/lib/csvbeauty.js>

  * csvmin.js is written by Austin Cheney.
 Use of this function requires that credit be given to Austin Cheney. http://prettydiff.com/
   - used as csvmin function
  <http://prettydiff.com/lib/csvmin.js>

  * markupmin.js is written by Austin Cheney.
 Use of this function requires that credit be given to Austin Cheney. http://prettydiff.com/
   - used as markupmin function
  <http://prettydiff.com/lib/markupmin.js>

  * markup_beauty.js is written by Austin Cheney.
 Use of this function requires that credit be given to Austin Cheney. http://prettydiff.com/
   - used as markup-beauty function
  <http://prettydiff.com/lib/markup_beauty.js>

- * pd.o object literal is in the api/dom.js file and exists to provide a one time and external means of access to the DOM.

  -----------------------------------------------------------------------
- * The code mentioned above has significantly expanded documentation in each of the respective function's external JS file as linked above and from the documentation page:
+ The code mentioned above has significantly expanded documentation in each of the respective function's external JS file as linked above and from the documentation page:
  <http://prettydiff.com/documentation.php>

- * The compilation of csspretty, csvbeauty, csvmin, jspretty, jsdifflib, markup_beauty, and markupmin in this manner is a result of the prettydiff() function contained in prettydiff.js.
+ The compilation of csspretty, csvbeauty, csvmin, jspretty, jsdifflib, markup_beauty, and markupmin in this manner is a result of the prettydiff() function contained in prettydiff.js.
 The per character highlighting is the result of the charcomp() function also contained in